bekk/bekk-christmas/post/elm/a-bunch-of-nothing.md

 ```

 ## Conclusion
-Error handling in elm is easy as long as you you have the right functions in your toolbelt.
+Error handling in Elm is easy as long as you you have the right functions in your tool belt.
 With `List.filterMap` and a few more you will be able to handle anything 🎉